wessenstam/ts2019/frame/frame.rst

 .. note::

   Each VM that is powered on results in a VM charge by AWS or Azure, regardless of whether the VM is being used.
 Unless there are justifiable reasons, the **Minimum number of instances** powered on and **Buffer instances** values should be set to 0 for Default capacity.
-If these two parameters are greater than 0, then AWS or Azure will be charging for any powered on VMs.
+If these two parameters are greater than 0, then AWS or Azure will charge for those powered on VMs.

 Configuring Launchpads
 ++++++++++++++++++++++